TechnologyClassroom/SetupNotes/os/GNULinux/GNULinux.md

 This is a set of notes on learning more about GNU/Linux.

+You cannot learn everything at once.

 ## Learning GNU/Linux in a self-paced way

 I am frequently asked how to learn GNU/Linux.
 The fastest way to learn is to install a GNU/Linux distribution on your computer and use it everyday.
 Figure out how to do all of the tasks you would normally do with a computer using only free, libre, and open source software.
+Do not try to run all of the programs you once used, learn what the task was that you were doing and find a workflow that can accomplish the task.

 The second thing that has advanced my career with GNU/Linux the most is taking notes.